 Art in Vienna sticks its fingers into numerous creative pies.
 This includes contemporary art, of course, not least through the influence of the MuseumsQuartier collection of museums, venues, and events.

-You might consider the viennacontemporary art fair as the collective manifestation of the contemporary art scene in Vienna.
-It brings together numerous local galleries in a mammoth showcase of works.
+You might consider the viennacontemporary art fair as the collective manifestation of this local contemporary art scene.
+The event brings together numerous local galleries in a mammoth showcase of works.

 And not just art galleries from Vienna.

 Nor just from Austria.

 This truly international gathering typically includes far more galleries from abroad than from home, commonly with a strong focus on central and eastern Europe.
 The bulk of the 100 or so exhibitors come from countries as far afield as South Korea and Serbia.
 Various cultural institutions usually participate, too, including the aforementioned MuseumsQuartier.

 Those numbers gives you an inkling of the scale of viennacontemporary, which welcomes thousands of visitors each year.